junecastillote/PS-EXO-Calendar-Killer/README.md

 ### Example - Search the target mailbox calendar events by organizer name

-> Note: This search works only if the organizer still exists in the organization / directory.
-If not, the result will return this error - `[ErrorItemNotFound] | the specified object was not found in the store.`
+> Note: This search may not work if the organizer no longer exists in the organization / directory.
+In which case, change your query to Subject match instead.

 This example searches the calender for events organized by the user `John Doe` and stores the result to the `$calendar_events` variable.